How to Subscribe to Mined Transactions via WebSocket Endpoints

 Open this repo in your preferred code editor, where we’ll write our code in the main.js file.

-Next, we’ll demonstrate how to use the Alchemy SDK to create an alchemy_minedTransactions subscription.
+Next, we’ll demonstrate how to use Viem or Ethers.js to subscribe to mined transactions.

 To make requests using Alchemy’s minedTransactions API, we recommend reviewing the alchemy_minedTransactions docs.